 •Don't update the metadata of any business entity while the purge job is running.

-•Don't train any machine learning models.
+•Don't train any Adaptive AI match models.

 •If you purge deleted source records that contribute to the business IDs of active master records, the business IDs of those master records are updated.
 The business IDs are updated because deleted source records are first unmerged from their master records and then purged.
 To track master records whose business IDs are updated, configure publishing events for unmerge actions before you purge.